Japan's MUFG sues New York regulator over bank's oversight shift

 Along with the Conference of State Bank Supervisors, the NYDFS is also suing the OCC over its attempt to introduce a special purpose national bank charter for fintech companies.

-Bank of Tokyo-Mitsubishi entered into agreements with the DFS New York regulator in 2013 and again in 2014 to pay a total of $565 in penalties and submit to increased scrutiny for improperly handling transactions involving countries subject to U.S. sanctions.
+Bank of Tokyo-Mitsubishi entered into agreements with the New York regulator in 2013 and again in 2014 to pay a total of $565 million in penalties and submit to increased scrutiny for stripping information from wire transfers that authorities could have used to police transactions with sanctioned countries such as Iran.